MicrosoftDocs/sdk-api/sdk-api-src/content/combaseapi/nf-combaseapi-cogetclassobject.md

 ### -param riid [in]

-Reference to the identifier of the interface, which will be supplied in ppv on successful return.
+Reference to the identifier of the interface, which will be supplied in _ppv_ on successful return.
 This interface will be used to communicate with the class object.
-Typically this value is IID_IClassFactory, although other values â€“ such as IID_IClassFactory2 which supports a form of licensing â€“ are allowed.
+Typically this value is IID_IClassFactory, although other values such as IID_IClassFactory2 which supports a form of licensing are allowed.
 All OLE-defined interface IIDs are defined in the OLE header files as IID_interfacename, where interfacename is the name of the interface.